-In Jewish folklore, a golem (Hebrew: גולם) is an animated anthropomorphic being that is created entirely from inanimate matter…
+In Jewish folklore, a golem (Hebrew: גולם) is an animated anthropomorphic being created entirely from inanimate matter…

 She called it the taste of duplicity.
 “Sometimes we taste what our hearts and minds can't reconcile," she explained softly.
 Then she stretched out on the bed beside him, gently kissed his brow and said, "Let me help you feel better."

 He leaned forward to read aloud the estimated time of arrival on the dashboard display of his Maybach.
 “Twenty minutes to go,” he said to no-one in particular.
 There was no driver, no one else in the vehicle to hear him and no other sound except the near-silent hum of the electric motor, relentless and efficient.

 Jake Kassman yearned at that moment for the sound of her voice more than anything.
 But he knew she wouldn’t answer his call.
 He would have to decide his own fate, hero or heretic, without her.
 Twenty minutes to go.
 Sixty years old and alone in a cavernous leather cabin of armagnac brown and obsidian black, he felt suddenly helpless and insignificant.